Frequently Asked Questions About Yorkshire Terriers

 Yorkshire Terriers are "supposed" to stand about 7-8 inches at the shoulder and weigh 3-7 lbs, but some individuals are smaller, and many are larger.

-In fact, I do NOT recommend Yorkies under 4 pounds.
-These individuals are great risks in the health department.
-Their bones are extremely fragile.
+Yorkies under 4 pounds are high risks in the health department.
+Their bones are fragile.
 There is not enough room in their mouth for healthy teeth.
 Their internal organs are often weak and can fail suddenly.
-They tend to have great difficulty regulating their blood sugar and can suddenly fall into hypoglycemic comas.
+They tend to have difficulty regulating their blood sugar and can suddenly fall into hypoglycemic comas.

 Responsible Yorkshire Terrier breeders never try to produce these tiny high-risk creatures.
 If a tiny one pops up in one of their litters, they do their best to find the best home that can keep it alive, yes, but they try hard not to produce them in the first place.

-IRRESONSIBLE breeders, on the other hand, deliberately breed tiny, high-risk Yorkies because they can sell them for high prices to unsuspecting owners who don't know how fragile they are, or to owners who want one because it's "adorable" or to satisfy their mothering instincts.
-Don't be one of these people.
+IRRESONSIBLE breeders, on the other hand, deliberately breed tiny, high-risk Yorkies because they can sell them for high prices to unsuspecting owners.
 If you reward irresponsible breeders by giving them your money, you are encouraging them to keep producing tiny, sickly, short-lived creatures.